How to Fly LiDAR

 Remember, practice makes perfect, so don't be discouraged if your first few flights don't go as planned.
 Keep trying, and you'll get the hang of it in no time.
 We're here to help!

-If you need help, let us know!
-Live chat or email support@rockrobotic.com.
+If you need help, let us know by emailing support@rockrobotic.com.
 We're here for you!